scroll-tech/frontends/src/assets/blog/proofGeneration.md

 ### Additional processing

-Once the witness data (or “private input") has been filled in and committed to, there is some additional processing of the trace table that takes place.
+Once the witness data (or "private input") has been filled in and committed to, there is some additional processing of the trace table that takes place.

-Auxiliary columns (also called “virtual columns") are extra columns generated to facilitate proving the trace's validity.
+Auxiliary columns (also called "virtual columns") are extra columns generated to facilitate proving the trace's validity.
 There are certain types of constraints which necessitate these auxiliary columns.

-One such constraint is the “wiring constraint."
+One such constraint is the "wiring constraint."
 This constraint enforces that some set of cells in the trace table take on the same value.
 In the Square-Fibonacci trace table, we need such a constraint to enforce that each row proceeds sequentially from the previous one: for two consecutive rows $[a_i, b_i, c_i]$ and $[a_{i+1}, b_{i+1}, c_{i+1}]$, we enforce that $a_{i+1} = b_i$ and $b_{i+1} = c_i$.

-At a high level[^3], an intermediate “accumulator polynomial" is computed from the witness data, and stored in evaluation form as an extra auxiliary column $Z$.
+At a high level[^3], an intermediate "accumulator polynomial" is computed from the witness data, and stored in evaluation form as an extra auxiliary column $Z$.
 Proving that the wiring constraint holds then reduces to proving that certain constraints hold over $Z$ and its relation to the other witness columns.

 Another type of constraint which requires auxiliary columns is lookup tables.
 First introduced in 2020 by [plookup](https://eprint.iacr.org/2020/315.pdf), lookup tables allow for efficient set-membership checks.
-The computation required by auxiliary column generations for lookups can involve sorting in addtion to arithmetic operations.
+The computation required by auxiliary column generations for lookups can involve sorting in addition to arithmetic operations.

 Note that auxiliary columns are computed only after the witness data has been fully generated and committed to.
 Auxiliary column values don't just depend on the witness data, but also on some additional randomness.
 This randomness is computed using the [Fiat-Shamir heuristic](https://en.wikipedia.org/wiki/Fiat%E2%80%93Shamir_heuristic), and the transcript on which it depends includes the commitments to the witness data.